 - For the first two years, students only need to attend at least two nights on campus a week.

-- Required classes have been shifted in order to spread out the credit load across the first two years.
+- Required classes have been shifted to spread out the credit load across the first two years.

-- ACCESSIBILITY: This program makes it easier for students who live outside of Arlington, VA to attend Scalia Law School as they only need to commute to campus two nights per week.
+- Accessibility: This program makes it easier for working students and students who live outside of Arlington, VA to attend Scalia Law School as they only need to commute to campus two nights per week.

-- IN-STATE TUITION: The school offers in-state tuition to JD Flex students who work in public interest.
+- In-State Tuition: The school offers in-state tuition to Flex-JD students who work in public interest.